wattanx/vue-mixins-converter/README.md

 # Vue Mixins Converter
 Convert mixins to composables.

+`vue-mixins-converter` is designed based on products involving wattanx individuals.
+Use at your own risk.

 The core logic is based on the following repository.

 https://github.com/miyaoka/vue-composition-converter

 ## convert options